 - a small pilot study on a major UK retailer to further explore and develop our initial ideas further.

 Our aim with this paper is to begin a conversation around how cross-channel information architectures form the basis of engaging and meaningful cross-channel user experiences.
 The paper proposes a number of key considerations in the creation of these cross-channel information architectures.
 We conclude by outlining a stepped approach and a number of design heuristics that can be used to move towards the practical development of successful architectures of meaning.

 Information Architecture as the “Sense-making Glue”

-Resmini & Rosati (2011) provided a broad discussion on the evolution of information architecture in Pervasive Information Architecture: Designing Cross Channel User Experiences.
+Resmini and Rosati (2011) provided a broad discussion on the evolution of information architecture in Pervasive Information Architecture: Designing Cross Channel User Experiences.

-Resmini & Rosati argued that information architecture can play an invaluable role in the creation of successful cross-channel design.
-It is through the development of a consistent, meaningful information layer (Institute for the Future, 2009) that the success of cross-channel service delivery can be designed and maintained.
+Resmini and Rosati argued that information architecture can play an invaluable role in the creation of successful cross-channel design.
+It is through the development of a consistent, meaningful information layer (Institute for the Future 2009) that the success of cross-channel service delivery can be designed and maintained.
 The authors defined five core heuristics to be considered in the development of cross-channel information architectures: place making, consistency, resilience, reduction and correlation.
-Of these five heuristics, Resmini & Rosati argued that:
+Of these five heuristics, Resmini and Rosati argued that:

 Correlation creates cross-channel continuity and design.
 Continuity creates paths and possibilities therefore creates shared meaning